jacksund/simmate/docs/getting_started/run_a_workflow/make_a_structure.md

 cp POSCAR.txt POSCAR
 ```

+We now have our structure ready to go!

+!!!
+Fun-fact
-> :bulb: **fun fact**: a Microsoft Word document is just a folder of text files.
+    a Microsoft Word document is just a folder of text files.
 The .docx file ending tells Word that we have the folder in their desired format.
 Try renaming a word file from `my_file.docx` to `my_file.zip` and open it up to explore.
 Nearly all programs do something like this!

-We now have our structure ready to go!